HyperLan-git/ConTackGen-Plugin/README.md

 ## Usage
 **Build the plugin**

-In a terminal/command prompt at the root of the conTackGen directory, execute :
+In a terminal/command prompt at the root of the ConTackGen directory, execute :
 ```
-ant make_package -Dpackage=conTackGen
+ant make_package -Dpackage=ConTackGen
 ```
-Plugin will be located inside `/conTackGen/dist/conTackGen.zip`
+Plugin will be located inside `/ConTackGen/dist/ConTackGen.zip`

 **Install Plugin in Weka:**

-   - Start Weka, go to `Tools` > `Package Manager`, select `Unofficial`, then `file/url` and choose `conTackGen.zip`.
+   - Start Weka, go to `Tools` > `Package Manager`, select `Unofficial`, then `file/url` and choose `ConTackGen.zip`.
 Finally, click on `install` and restart Weka.

 On the Weka main page, select `Workbench`, then `Generate`.
-Choose to select `conTackGen` under the classification directory, then click `Generate` to start the data generator.
+Choose to select `ConTackGen` under the classification directory, then click `Generate` to start the data generator.
 > **The first use will take more time**, depending on your internet connection as you need to pull the docker image (only for the first use)

 ![image](https://github.com/HyperLan-git/ConTackGen-Plugin/assets/60754866/0872381e-9ca9-4ccd-839f-06ae546c2bde)